GreptimeTeam/docs/docs/user-guide/scripts-&-functions/function.md

 ```

 The `normalize0` function behaves as described above.
 And the `normalize` function is the coprocessor entry point:

-* Execute the SQL `select value from demo`,
+* Execute the SQL `select number from numbers limit 10`,
-* Extract the column `value` in the query result and use it as the argument in the `normalize` function.
+* Extract the column `number` in the query result and use it as the argument in the `normalize` function.
 Then invoke the function.
-* In function, use list comprehension to process the `value` vector, which processes every element by the `normalize0` function.
+* In function, use list comprehension to process the `number` vector, which processes every element by the `normalize0` function.
 * Returns the result named as `value` column.

 The ` -> vector[i64]` part specifies the return column types for generating the output schema.